nsidc/snow-today-webapp-server/doc/interfaces/supercomputer_data/regions.md

 GeoJSON files representing the shapes of regions.

-- Region Shapes definition files **MUST** be named according to their unique region identifier, e.g.  `26000.geojson`, in compliance with the schema.
+- Region Shapes definition files **MUST** be named according to their unique region identifier, e.g.  `26000.geojson`.
+- Region Shapes definition files **MUST** be , in compliance with the schema.
 - Region Shapes definition files **MUST** be pushed to the `regions/shapes/` subdirectory of the incoming directory.
 - Region Shapes definition files **MUST** be organized in to sub-directories based on